-If a trade association is used as a means to create or encourage an infringement of competition law, then both the association and its member organisations can face serious consequences, including but not limited to fines, civil liberty damages and in some countries, criminal liability.
+Trade associations play an important role in promoting their members’ interests.
+However, if a trade association is used as a means to create or encourage an infringement of competition law, then both the association and its members can face serious consequences.

-In order to avoid any kind of potential violation of competition rules and to ensure the legitimacy and correctness of Payments Innovation Forum meetings, these meetings must be accurately and properly recorded.
+In order to avoid any kind of potential violation of competition rules and to ensure the legitimacy and correctness of PIF member meetings, these meetings must be accurately and properly recorded.

 Members must not discuss or be involved in any of the following activities under any circumstances: